-Recognizing an Overdose Early Can Save a Life
+Recognizing an Overdose Early Symptoms Can Save a Life

-It is a sad but true fact that opiate addiction has been steadily on the rise since the early 2000s.
-This means that the rates of overdose have also been steadily climbing.
-In fact, the problem has become so widespread that law enforcement and medical professionals are labeling it an epidemic.
-Without the proper tools to recognize opioid overdose, a person abusing heroin or prescription pain meds can die or experience irreversible damage.
+It is a sad but true fact that opiate addiction has been steadily rising since the early 2000s.
+This means that the rates of signs of opiate overdose have also been steadily climbing.
+The problem has become so widespread that law enforcement and medical professionals are labeling it an epidemic.
+Without the proper tools to recognize an opioid overdose, a person abusing heroin or prescription pain meds can die or experience irreversible damage.

 The World Health Organization estimates that at least 69,000 people across the globe die from opiate overdoses each year.
-To help curb this number, we believe it is important that everyone is educated about this class of drugs as well as the symptoms and how to help someone who may be experiencing an overdose.
-Continue reading to find out how opioids affect a person, how to recognize opioid overdose, and what steps to take to help save someone’s life.
+To help curb this number, we believe it is essential that everyone is educated about this class of drugs, as well as the symptoms and how to help someone who may be experiencing an overdose.
+Continue reading to find out how opioids affect a person, how to recognize an opioid overdose, and what steps to take to help save someone’s life.

 What is an Opioid?

-Most often, these types of drugs are given to people who have serious surgeries, significant injuries or chronic pain, but substances like heroin are most often introduced on the streets, sometimes when a person is unable to get more of their prescribed opioids.
+These types of drugs are often prescribed to people who have serious surgeries, significant injuries, or chronic pain.
+Still, substances like heroin are most often introduced on the streets, sometimes when a person cannot get more of their prescribed opioids.

 (Continued below image…)

 Opiates bind to certain brain receptors that help block pain signals and make the user feel relaxed.
 When used in a managed setting, they are excellent tools for people who suffer from intense pain.